auth0/Auth0.Android/README.md

 5. **Clear credentials**
-Whenever you need to remove the credentials from the storage and make sure that the next call to `getCredentials` fails, you must clear them from the manager:
+When you want to log the user out:

 ```java
 manager.clearCredentials();